fahimh1/Recepies/README.md

 if you don't feel like building out that structure yourself.
 Once you have done that, here comes your task

-#Requiremnets
+How it works

-Option 1 will ask the user “Which category do you choose?”
+1. Option 1 will ask the user “Which category do you choose?”
 Meats, salads, desserts… whatever categories you want.
 And once the user chooses a category, it will ask them “Which recipe do you want to read?”
 And then it will show the content of that recipe.
 2. Option 2 is getting the user to create a new recipe in a specific category: it will also